thenewobjective/thenewobjective.github.io/.drafts/software-systems-engineering/monolith-first.md

 That means they managed to grow to a $2B company on a single mged instance.

-I bet at they hired engineers around this time who grumbled about not picking a more ‘scalable’ tech.
+I bet at they hired engineers around this time who grumbled about not picking a more ‘scalable' tech.
 ```

 ## Stack Overflow